delineateio/delineateio-blog/content/posts/2022-09-20/index.md

 The last meaningful software product I developed was in early 2009, a common application framework using the Microsoft .NET written in C#.
 The libraries where consumed by other dev teams, and formed the foundation of many mortgage related software solutions at [Barclays](https://home.barclays/).

 From 2005 onwards I increasingly moved into engineering management & leadership.
 Being candid, in the beginning, it was an archetypal example of an unplanned and underprepared for transition.
 It transpired for the worst of all reasons...
 I was a decent senior developer, and somehow that was supposed to mean I would be a good manager 😂.
-I did not enjoy it at all and regularly questioned if it was worth it.

 ### ☑️ It's a hard transition

-There was not the appreciation, support or resources of today's industry on this hard and difficult transition.
-Now, this is recognised.
+There was not the appreciation, support or resources of today's industry on just how hard and difficult this transition can be, but now this is recognised.
 If you are considering taking this career path, here is some recommended reading...

 * [The Manager`s Path: A Guide for Tech Leaders Navigating Growth and Change](https://www.amazon.co.uk/Manager%60s-Path-Camille-Fournier/dp/1491973897)
 * [The Making of a Manager: What to Do When Everyone Looks to You](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567)